 You can also use a wildcard (

-*) and regular expansions, it is recommended to list the files with the
+When using regular expansions, first list the files with the

 lscommand so that you can see what files will be deleted before running the